Skip to content

 The Question: How quickly will benefits become measurable?

 Why Important: Time to value affects organizational confidence in scaling investment strategy.
 Long-running projects with delayed benefits create skepticism, while quick wins build momentum and executive support.
-This doesn't mean always choosing fastest options—but timeline awareness is critical for communication and sequencing.
+This doesn't mean always choosing the fastest options, but timeline awareness is critical for communication and sequencing.

 Assessment Framework: